InnerOasis/InnerOasis/README.md

 ### 2. Screen Archetypes

 - Stress Evaluation
-  - User can choose if they are feeling stressed/anxious/nervous.
-  - User can rate how stressed they are feeling.
+x  - User can choose if they are feeling stressed/anxious/nervous. x  - User can rate how stressed they are feeling.
 - Browse
-  - User can browse through different categories such as audio, videos, or techniques.
-  - User can select any stress relief method they want.
+x  - User can browse through different categories such as audio, videos, or techniques. x  - User can select any stress relief method they want.
 - Current de-stress
-  - User can play sound, watch audio, or read relaxtion technique they selected.
-  - User can add stress relief method to their favorites.
+x  - User can play sound, watch audio, or read relaxtion technique they selected. x  - User can add stress relief method to their favorites.
 - Search
-  - User can search for specific stress relief methods.
+x  - User can search for specific stress relief methods.
 - Favorites
-  - User can see their favorite stress relief methods.
-  - User can remove stress relief methods from there favorites.
+x  - User can see their favorite stress relief methods. x  - User can remove stress relief methods from there favorites.

 ### 3. Navigation